 Finally, since each Unity application stores all its PlayerPrefs in a single file, it’s not well-suited for handling multiple save files or cloud saves, both of which require you to store and receive save data from a different location.

 JSON is a human-readable data format.
 That is, it’s easily understood by people and machines alike – which has both advantages and disadvantages.
 It’s much easier to debug your saved data or create new save data for testing purposes when you can read and understand it, but, on the other hand, it’s easy for players to read and modify the data as well.
 The ability to read and change data is useful if you support modding but detrimental if you want to prevent cheating.
-Every use case is different, and it’s these kinds of tradeoffs that lead developers to create many other data formats.
+In addition to these concerns, since JSON is a text-based format, it's more expensive for machines to parse.
+That is, it's slower to read and uses more memory than binary alternatives.
+So, if you have lots of data, you may want to consider options that aren't text-based.
+Every use case is different, and it's these kinds of tradeoffs that lead developers to create many other data formats.

 JSON is standardized and widely used in many different applications.
 As a result, all platforms support it strongly, which is helpful when building cross-platform games.
 JSON was developed as a communication protocol for web browsers, making it inherently good for sending data over a network.
 Because of this, JSON is excellent for sending and receiving data from a server backend.